City-of-Helsinki/bestpractice/docs/devops.md

 *   bash as the shell, and
 *   `curl`, `git`, and `wait-for-it.sh` [🔗](https://github.com/vishnubob/wait-for-it).

+### Environment variables

+By default -- when given no arguments -- your image should bring up a production server.

+Dependent services (database, integrations, buckets etc.) should be passed to the service in environment variables.
+Do _not_ pass these configuration values in when building the image - that is, don't build environment specific images.
+Instead, make a single image that can be used for all environments and customise it at runtime with environment variables.
+Rationale: the image is better tested, easier to use, and complies to docker best practices.

+Document your environment variables in `docker-compose.env.yaml`.

 ### Entrypoint

 The entrypoint that is defined in the Dockerfile gets run when the image is started unless manually overridden by another entrypoint (`docker run --entrypoint=<entrypoint>`).